 You can’t believe it, you found your dream car at a terrific price!
 And the only thing the seller needs is a deposit to be paid by money transfer before they drive the car over from interstate.
 Cha-ching!

 They might be legit, but this is also one of the most common scams you’ll find on MoneyGram.
 You’ll end up sending the cash, but that dream car never turns up in your driveway.

 Where emotion is involved, there are scammers.
 It makes sense – we’re prone to getting swept up in the moment, and letting our logical guard down.

 There’s no need to ditch online dating, but you should watch out for:

 “Congratulations!
 You have won $5 million in the Facebook Lottery!”

-At Travel Money Oz, our FXperts are trained in what to look out for and how to identify scams, so when you’re processing your money transfer, they may ask questions like who you’re sending the money to and why.
-They’re not being nosy.
-They’re just trying to protect you.
+At Travel Money Oz, our FXperts are trained in what to look out for and how to identify scams.
+So when they’re processing your money transfer, they may ask a few sneaky questions about the payment – like who it’s for.
+They may seem a little nosy, but they’re just trying to protect you.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.